moiri/kobold/README.md

                 With this enabled, the character is able to pick up elements marked with the css class set by Movable.setPickUpCssClass(cssClass).

-            "checkPositionAlways": false
-                With this enabled, the position of the character is checked on every tick not only when the character moves, jumps and falls.

-            "checkPositionAllDirections": true
-                With this enabled, the position is checked in all direction instead of only the direction of the command.

 Disable ability of the character